-In addition to the employer contributions listed on the previous page, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
 When employers hire a TRS retiree, they are required to pay to TRS Care, a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$15.6 million in fiscal year 2017 and \$182.6 million in fiscal year 2018.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
+The 85th Texas Legislature, House Bill 30 provided an additional \$212 million in one-time, supplemental funding for the FY2018-19 biennium to continue to support the program.
+This was also received in FY2018 bringing the total appropriations received to fiscal year 2018 to \$394.6 million.

 Actuarial Assumptions.
-The total OPEB liability in the August 31, 2017 actuarial valuation was determined using the following actuarial assumptions.
-The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2017 TRS pension actuarial valuation:
+The total OPEB liability in the August 31, 2017 was rolled forward to August 31, 2018.
+The actuarial valuation was determined using the following actuarial assumptions.

+The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2017 TRS pension actuarial valuation that was rolled forward to August 31, 2018:
-Rates of Mortality General Inflation

-Rates of Retirement Wage Inflation

-Rates of Termination Expected Payroll Growth
+Rates of Mortality Rates of Retirement Rates of Termination Rates of Disability Incidence General Inflation Wage Inflation Expected Payroll Growth

-Rates of Disability Incidence